radiantlogic-v8/documentation-new/documentation/deployment/deployment-topics.md

 ## Overview

-Deployment options will be discussed with your Radiant Logic Account Representative and a Solution Consultant.
-This chapter provides high-level details about the most common deployment architecture.
+This document provides a high-level overview of the most common deployment architectures.
+Your Radiant Logic Account Representative and Solution Consultant will work with you to determine the best deployment option for your specific needs.

 For details on creating environments and installing RadiantOne, see the [Environment Operations Center](/../../eoc/latest/environments/environment-overview/environments/).